Need fresh thinking?

 Your franchise owners have gone rogue.

 It didn’t happen overnight, and you might be responsible.
-In the early days of building your company, you encouraged your franchisees to take responsibility for their own marketing and promotion.
-So, they built their own websites, pushed location-specific campaigns, and worked hard to improve their SEO rankings.
+In the early days of building your retail services es company as a franchise, you encouraged your franchisees to take responsibility for their own marketing and promotion.
+So, local business owners across the country built their own websites, pushed location-specific campaigns, and worked hard to improve their SEO rankings for their online real estate.

 That worked fine for a while, but now you’re suffering.
-Customers across the country are confused.
+Customers are confused.
 Search engines are equally baffled by the strange duplication of content and domains.
-Your franchises are effectively competing with each other and often violate important brand standards.
+Your franchises are effectively competing with each other and often violate important brand standards without even consulting you.
 What should you do?

-The first step to regain control of your company’s interactive footprint is to assert your authority.
-Your franchise agreements likely give you the necessary permission already.
-It’s your company, after all, and its success depends on how easily consumers can find your stores, how well your business ranks for key search terms, and how professional you appear online.
+The first step to regain control of your company’s interactive footprint is to assert your branding authority.
+Your franchise agreements likely give you the necessary permission already to oversee marketing and branding.
+It’s your company, after all, and its success depends on how easily consumers can find your stores, how well your business ranks for key search terms, and how professional your franchise business appears overall online.

 Once you’re committed to creating order from chaos, the most important thing you can do is adopt a new website architecture that includes a multi-location microsite platform.
 This is as good as it gets for businesses that have many locations.
 Its defining characteristic is a single website that easily permits organized customization for every store.
 If your goal is to drive foot traffic to your locations, you’ve found the solution.